 First, it’s helpful if both of you know what you’re going for.
 Whether with reference tracks or simple conversation, come to a rough agreement with the other collaborator on structure, aesthetic, and other holistic ideas.

-Right off the bat, all collaborators will have a target to aim at.
-This can help in establishing a map for the track, allowing it be finished more quickly.
+Right off the bat, all collaborators will have a target at which to aim.
+This can help in establishing a map for the track, allowing it to be finished more quickly.
 And by coming to an agreement now on what the track will roughly sound like, there’s a better chance that all collaborators will be happy with the end product.

 Next, before you start to work, it’s important to understand the strengths and weaknesses of each producer.
 Though producers usually have a wide set of skills, each is often better at certain aspects of production than others.
 These strengths are the main things that you bring to any collaboration.

 Make sure to discuss strengths and weaknesses with your other collaborator.
 If you’re really good at setting up drum grooves, but the other producer is good at bass sound design, delegate each task to the right person.
 This will be more time-efficient and will result in a better track in the end.

 With a reference point and with strengths figured out, your collaboration is set to start.
 However, before you start working, there’s one more thing to do...